HVAC Glossary of Terms

 The method by which air is channeled from the furnace or the blower coil throughout your home.

 An electronic device that filters out large particles and bioaerosols in indoor air.

-An EPA (Environmental Protection Agency) designation attached to HVAC products that meet or exceed EPA guidelines for high-efficiency performance above the standard government minimums.
+An EPA (Environmental Protection Agency) designation attached to HVAC products that meet or exceeds EPA guidelines for high-efficiency performance above the standard government minimums.